kxngchristie/Java-Core-Part-2/README.md

 Tasks:
 - 🎵 Word extraction from song lyrics with different implementations
 - 👥 Set operations and user management
-- 🎸 Includes processing of Beatles' Yellow Submarine lyrics
+- 🎸 Includes processing of the Beatles' Yellow Submarine lyrics

 ---